-Under Section 382 of the Code, a corporation that experiences an "ownership change" (as defined in the Code) may be subject to limitations on its ability to offset taxable income arising after the ownership change with net operating losses ("NOLs") or tax credits generated prior to the ownership change.
+Under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), a corporation that experiences an "ownership change" (as defined in the Code) may be subject to limitations on its ability to offset taxable income arising after the ownership change with net operating losses ("NOLs") or tax credits generated prior to the ownership change.
 In general, an ownership change occurs if there is a cumulative increase in the ownership of a corporation's stock totaling more than 50 percentage points by one or more "5% shareholders" (as defined in the Code) at any time during a rolling three-year period.
 An ownership change would establish an annual limitation on the amount of a corporation's pre-change NOLs or tax credits that could be utilized to offset taxable income in any future taxable year.
 The amount of the limitation is generally equal to the value of the corporation's stock immediately prior to the ownership change multiplied by an interest rate, referred to as the long-term tax-exempt rate, periodically promulgated by the IRS.
-This limitation, however, may be significantly increased if there is "net unrealized builting gain" in the assets of the corporation undergoing the ownership change.
+This limitation, however, may be significantly increased if there is "net unrealized built-in gain" in the assets of the corporation undergoing the ownership change.

-As of December 31, 2022, we had an NOL carryforward of approximately \$1.3 billion and tax credits of \$4 million for federal income tax purposes.
+As of December 31, 2023, we had an NOL carryforward of approximately \$590 million and tax credits of \$4 million for U.S. federal income tax purposes, principally consisting of tax attributes acquired from QEP and Rattler.
 As a result of ownership changes for Diamondback Energy, Inc., QEP and Rattler, which occurred in connection with the acquisition of QEP and the Rattler Merger, our NOLs and other carryforwards, including those acquired from QEP and Rattler, are subject to an annual limitation under Section 382 of the Code.
 However, we have determined that our fair market value and our net unrealized built-in gain position resulted in a significant increase in our Section 382 limits.
-Accordingly, we believe that the application of Section 382 as a result of these ownership changes will not have an adverse effect on our ability to utilize our NOLs and credits.
+Accordingly, we believe that the application of Section 382 of the Code as a result of these ownership changes will not have a material adverse effect on our ability to utilize our NOLs and credits.